-- (1) Represents equity incentives in the form of RSUs and the incremental value of in-the-money stock options that would vest assuming a change in control event and employment termination on January 2, 2015, and that are valued using \$42.38 per share, the closing price of our common stock on January 2, 2015, the last trading day before the end of our fiscal year.
-Does not include awards granted after January 2, 2015. - (2) Represents the actuarial present value of the named executive officer's accumulated benefit that could be received in a lump sum under our Retirement Plan and Restoration Plan.
-For all named executive officers other than Mr. O'Brien, the present value has been adjusted to reflect additional age and length of service provisions in the officer's executive retention agreement. - For all named executive officers other than Mr. O'Brien, represents the estimated benefits which would continue to be provided for the period covered by the executive retention agreement, based on the 2014 amount reported for "All Other Compensation" in the Summary Compensation Table.
+- (1) Represents equity incentives in the form of RSUs and the incremental value of in-the-money stock options that would vest assuming a change in control event and employment termination on December 31, 2015, and that are valued using \$40.61 per share, the closing price of our common stock on December 31, 2015, the last trading day before the end of our fiscal year.
+Does not include awards granted after December 31, 2015. - (2) Represents the actuarial present value of the named executive officer's accumulated benefit that could be received in a lump sum under our Retirement Plan and Restoration Plan.
+For all named executive officers the present value has been adjusted to reflect additional age and length of service provisions in the officer's executive retention agreement. - Represents the estimated benefits which would continue to be provided for the period covered by the executive retention agreement, based on the 2015 amount reported for "All Other Compensation" in the Summary Compensation Table.
 This amount includes (a) employer costs of a leased car or a car allowance payment, (b) employer contributions under our 401(k) savings plan made on behalf of the named executive officer, and (c) employer payments to cover premiums for life insurance policies for the benefit of the named executive officer.
 In addition, this amount also includes the aggregate amount of premiums we currently pay on behalf of the named executive officer for health and welfare benefits, which would continue to be provided for the period covered by the executive retention agreement.
-We paid the following in premiums in 2014 for each named executive officer: Mr. Painter \$13,799; Mr. O'Brien \$8,927; Mr. Langevin \$13,799; Mr. Powell \$13,799; and Ms. Lambert \$11,274.
-For Mr. O'Brien, the amount in the table represents the estimated benefits to be provided pursuant to his Transition Agreement described above. - (4) The payments due Mr. O'Brien upon termination of employment have been calculated in accordance with his Transition Agreement described above.
+We paid the following in premiums in 2015 for each named executive officer: Mr. Painter \$14,881; Mr. McKenney \$14,777; Mr. Langevin \$14,881; Mr. Powell \$14,881; and Ms. Lambert \$9,586.